• Skip to main content

 • Add the diced potatoes, salt, pepper, and vegetable stock.
 Increase heat and bring to a boil.
 Cover and turn down heat to a low boil/simmer.
 Cook for 15-20 minutes, or until the potatoes are fork-tender.

-• Stir in the sour cream or yogurt and mix until melted.
-Ladle the soup into bowls and top with a generous portion of fresh herbs, such as dill or chives.
-Enjoy warm!
+• Ladle the soup into bowls and top with a generous portion of fresh herbs, such as dill or chives.
+Other topping ideas include bacon, pancetta, or croutons.
+Enjoy!

 Notes